ganlihu/deep-sound-15/README.md

 Chewbite Deep Fusion Experimentation
 ====================================

-This repository contains all experiments, settings and data processing logic in order to explore different approaches and architectures for a fusion model, capable of detecting and classifying jaw movements from grazing cattle based on acoustic and movement signals.
+The repository aims to develop a fusion model capable of detecting and classifying jaw movements of grazing cattle based on sound.
+(The portions related to IMU motion in the code are unnecessary.)

 Installation
 ------------